Verizon Participates in the TRUSTe Privacy Program[ more ]

 Information Security and Data Retention

-Verizon has technical, administrative and physical safeguards in place to help protect against unauthorized access to, use or disclosure of customer information we collect or store, including Social Security Numbers.
+We have technical, administrative and physical safeguards in place to help protect against unauthorized access to, use or disclosure of customer information we collect or store, including social security numbers.
 Employees are trained on the importance of protecting privacy and on the proper access to, use and disclosure of customer information.
 Under our practices and policies, access to sensitive personally identifiable information is authorized only for those who have a business need for such access.
 Personally identifiable information and other sensitive records are retained only as long as reasonably necessary for business, accounting, tax or legal purposes.

 Although we work hard to protect personal information that we collect and store, no program is 100% secure and we cannot guarantee that our safeguards will prevent every unauthorized attempt to access, use or disclose personal information.
-Verizon maintains security and incident response plans to handle incidents involving unauthorized access to private information we collect or store.
+We maintain security and incident response plans to handle incidents involving unauthorized access to private information we collect or store.